Analysis | Why Peru Is Always Just One Step Away from Chaos

 3. Where does that leave the political situation?

 It’s tense.
-Vizcarra is still popular and his ouster has triggered ever larger street protests by mainly young Peruvians who see the impeachment as an illegitimate power grab by self-serving politicians.
-In a recent Ipsos poll, 78% were opposed to his ouster and 54% approved of his government.
-Just 22% approved of the head of congress, Manuel Merino, who has now taken leave from that position to assume the presidency.
-A lawmaker with the centrist Popular Action party, Merino has reiterated that a general election will go ahead as scheduled on April 11.
-He will have to navigate between protesters and the demands of allies in an emboldened legislature.
+Vizcarra is still popular and his ouster triggered ever-larger street protests by mainly young Peruvians who see the impeachment as an illegitimate power grab by self-serving politicians.
+In an Ipsos poll, 78% were opposed to his ouster and 54% approved of his government.
+Just 22% approved of the head of the Congress, Manuel Merino, who assumed the presidency when Vizcarra left but resigned six days later, pending the formation of a new interim government.
+Whoever is chosen will have to navigate between protesters and the demands of a legislature with its eyes set on a general election scheduled for April 11.

 4. How widespread is corruption?